makersacademy/student-directory/01_setting_up_environment.md

 Right now, the only thing on our README is the name of the repo.
 Let's write a proper description for the project.
 This is a good idea because it will let other developers to quickly see what the codebase does.
 Every good project on Github has a good `README` file.

-Bellow is the README we wrote for the project.
+Below is the README we wrote for the project.
 It was written using [Github-flavoured markdown](https://help.github.com/articles/about-writing-and-formatting-on-github/).
 Take a look the both the [markdown reference](http://daringfireball.net/projects/markdown/syntax) and the [Writing on Github](https://help.github.com/categories/writing-on-github/) reference so that you know what's possible.

 ![readme](./images/readme.png)